 - Denim: The only use of Denim I’ve ever come across in a wallet.
 Denim doesn’t really have any distinct advantages other than its unique look and texture.
 Nero also uses recycled Denim which is great for the environment.

 - Alcantara (Suede): This synthetic material was first produced in the 1970s for use in seat coverings, interior trim, and steering wheels.
 Despite resembling Suede, Alcantara has many benefits to its leather counterpart being much more durable and able to withstand light scuffs and damage from prolonged use.

-One great thing about the Nero is its customisation options.
-Not only does it come in a huge range of colours and materials but Nero also offers free letter engravings up to 4 characters.
+One great thing about the Nero is its customization options.
+Not only does it come in a huge range of colors and materials but Nero also offers free letter engravings up to 4 characters.
 This adds some uniqueness to each wallet and is also great for gifts.
-Nero was nice enough to emboss my name on the wallets which is fantastic.
+Nero was nice enough to emboss my name on the wallets which are fantastic.
 Finally, you can choose to purchase the Nero with RFID Security.

 Functionality & Utility